 The IRS enrolled agent or tax attorney may focus on resolving tax problems and be well versed in the regulations and workings of the IRS.
 Because the enrolled agent has passed both competency and certification to practice, taxpayers have peace of mind knowing that they are not risking getting “scammed” by the many self-proclaimed tax relief companies that advertise their services over the internet.
 If you are interested in the help of an enrolled agent, you can start your search below.
 Once you start the search, you will be given the ability to show only enrolled agents that match your search results.
-Our algorithm will show the top-rated professionals for your unique situation.
+Our algorithm will show local professionals that have experience dealing with your unique situation.

 When the IRS was formed in 1862, anyone could represent taxpayers in front of the IRS.
 After the Civil War ended in 1865, dubious representatives found clients and offered to represent them in exchange for a percentage of their claims.

 These representatives claimed that their clients had suffered expensive losses during the war, but in most cases, they overstated the value of the losses.
 In particular, they trumped up the value of lost horses.

 This debacle convinced the IRS that it needed to define parameters around representing taxpayers in front of the IRS.
 In 1884, The Enabling Act, also called the Horse Act, was signed into law.
 This act created enrolled agents, and it established a standard people needed to meet to become one of these professionals.

 Enrolled agents and CPAs overlap in many ways, and both of these professionals can represent you in front of the IRS.
 However, there are a few differences between enrolled agents and CPAs.